What is the Lightning Network

-Those who were using Bitcoin for payments and other financial transactions noticed something else, however: because the network had grown so busy, transaction processing times began lagging and the cost of mining fees increased substantially.
+Those who were using Bitcoin for payments and other financial transactions noticed something else during these high volume periods.
+The network had grown so busy, transaction processing times began lagging and the cost of mining fees increased substantially, especially in 2017.

 Let’s take a closer look at what the Lightning Network is, how it came to be and the role it is expected to play in the future of cryptocurrency.

-Bitcoin’s design architecture features miners validating transactions on the blockchain by solving complex cryptographic puzzles.
-This system, called proof of work, has proven remarkably secure.
-What it isn’t, however, is blazingly fast.
-Currently, Bitcoin transactions typically require 10 to 15 minutes to validate.
+Bitcoin’s design architecture features miners validating transactions on the blockchain by solving complex cryptographic computations.
+This process, called proof of work, has proven remarkably secure, however, the downside is that Bitcoin transactions typically require 10 and up to 15 minutes to validate.

-Bitcoin’s developers understood this challenge and devised two primary solutions for scaling.
-The first was an increase in the size of blocks on the Bitcoin blockchain.
-The second solution took a different approach: the block sizes would remain the same, and a new “second layer solution” would be created to help Bitcoin handle smaller transactions with “lightning speed.”
+Bitcoin’s developers understood this challenge took two separate to address this scaling issue.
+The first was an increase in the size of blocks on the Bitcoin blockchain through a hard fork.
+The second solution kept the block sizes the same, but added a new “second layer solution” to handle smaller transactions with “lightning speed.”

-That second layer solution, called Lightning Network, was ultimately the scalability approach chosen by the largest number of Bitcoin developers.
-Those in the Bitcoin community who were in favor of expanded block sizes later moved ahead with their own scalability-focused fork, called Bitcoin Cash.
+That second layer solution, called Lightning Network, was chosen by the largest number of Bitcoin developers.
+Those in the Bitcoin community who were in favor of expanded block sizes later moved ahead with their own scalability-focused hard fork, which became Bitcoin Cash.